Jeffrey-Chung/personal_github_page/content/education/example-current.md

 institution: University of Technology Sydney
 title: Bachelor of Science in Games Development
 year_started: 2020
-current: true
+year_ended: 2023
 ---

-This is my current university.
+Completed all subjects for the degree.
 Sub-major in data analytics.